 What are Vancomycin-Resistant Enterococci (VRE)?

-Vancomycin is an antibiotic medication that is used to treat enterococcal infections when other antibiotics do not work because of resistance.
+Vancomycin is an antibiotic medication that is used to treat serious infections caused by organisms that are resistant to other antibiotics such as penicillins.
 Vancomycin-Resistant Enterococci (VRE) are Enterococci that are resistant to vancomycin.

 VRE are not easier to catch and do not cause more severe infections than other Enterococci, but they are much more difficult to treat.